 December is the worst.

-The days grow shorter and shorter, barely four or five hours of daylight over the darkest period and if it's cloudy... even less.
+five hours of daylight over the darkest period and if it's cloudy...

 This is your reality.